Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 1. Select the desired settings for the view, you want to save:
   + Click the *Language* drop-down list and select the desired language.
-  + Click the *Scope* drop-down list and select the desired scope.
+  + Click the *Channel* drop-down list and select the desired channel.
   + Click the *Catalog* drop-down list and select the desired catalog and category.
   + Click the *Variants* drop-down list and select the desired variant view.